Workshop Description

 Organisers

-This site will be updated with further information as the hackathon approaches, and all registered participants will be updated via email.
+This site will be updated with further information as the workshop approaches, and all registered participants will be updated via email.
 In the meantime, if you have any comments or questions, please email c (dot) saitis (at) qmul (dot) ac (dot) uk.